CUAnschutzBDC/smith_nicholas_sc_antigen/files/plot_list.md

 Memory_IgA -- memory
 BND2 -- memory

-What gets clumped?
-BND, B. Intermediate into Transitional
-Memory_IgA into ___ memory?
-Combine Naive

 3. List of top 10 genes contributing to cell type determination
   * Not these are not really genes contributing to cell type determination as this is not how cell type was determined (this is important for you when writing the text), these are just the top 10 marker genes of each cluster.